ValShaped/rwfus/readme.md

 ## Rwfus: Read-Write OverlayFS for your Steam Deck!
-###### Or anything else with systemd and a read-only filesystem
 ---

-Generator for overlay mount systemd unit files

 By default, mounts /usr /etc/pacman.d /var/lib/pacman and /var/cache/pacman, so you can get pacman working properly

-### Compatibility warning
+### Jank warning

 The Steam Deck Recovery Image (and possibly newer factory installs) will reformat the home partition on your Deck to ext4 *with the `-O casefold` flag*, which enables case-folding support.
-Case-folding is *not supported* by the overlayfs kernel driver, and mounting will fail.
-As of right now, there's no way around this issue without using a nightly build of tune2fs which is capable of disabling `casefold` on ext4.
-In the coming days, I'll be updating Rwfus to check if casefold is enabled.

-Case folding was enabled on the filesystem level to speed up games which run through Proton.
-Windows uses case-insensitive paths by default, and user-mode case-folding is much slower than case-folding in the ext4 kernel driver itself.
-However, since overlayfs doesn't support it, I can't reasonably support it either.
+Overlayfs will always fail to mount on case-folding filesystems (because the dentry is "weird".)
+Because of this, Rwfus creates a sparse, partitionless disk image containing a btrfs volume, and stores overlay-related files in that. --mount and --umount options have been added to allow you to access the contents of this image while Rwfus is disabled.

 ### Installation: